 Improve access to the information generated by the research and restoration projects of the program

 The research plan is intended to improve communication among scientists, cooperation among institutions, and better coordination of long-term biological monitoring.
 A key dialogue that the research plan can facilitate regards the role and use of biological and ecological research to inform decision-making on major conflicts in the basin that have profound socio-political implications, such as the persistent disagreements about the relationship of flow and survival of fish or the influence of hatchery fish on wild stocks.
 For example, fundamental issues of fish migration and of the interaction of hatchery and wild fish remain poorly understood, yet the consequences are substantial both for listed species and for the economy of the region.
-In fact, the President’s Committee on the Environment and Natural Resources stated: “Basic scientific information is lacking for many of the remedial actions that must be taken over a longer term.”
-(CENR 2000).

 Despite a large body of knowledge about the needs of fish and wildlife, instances remain in which the region lacks information to understand fully which mitigation or restoration actions will be most effective.
 The intent of the research plan is to facilitate prioritization and implementation of research that addresses those uncertainties as they affect anadromous fish, resident fish, and wildlife and the ecosystems that support them.
 Over time, research completed under the research plan will reduce critical uncertainties by increasing scientifically based knowledge.
 In sum, the research plan will help the Council manage the program by informing decision-making, facilitating scientific review, focusing project selection, providing a basis for redirecting future research, and most importantly, making restoration projects more effective.